loosolab/FRED/docs/index.md

 ### Requirements

-The requirements can be installed directly or within a conda environment.
+The requirements can be installed directly via pip or within a conda environment.

 Python>=3.6